 Social work is a licensed profession.
 Each state’s licensing body establishes its own rules and regulations for getting and maintaining social work licensure in that state.
 The Association of Social Work Boards (ASWB) provides the licensing examinations required.
 There are four ASWB tests: Bachelors, Masters, Advanced Generalist, and Clinical.
 Social work students should check with the licensing body in each state in which they plan to practice social work to make sure they are clear about the licensing requirements in that state.
-ASWB maintains complete contact information for every licensing board at their website: www.aswb.org.
+ASWB maintains complete contact information for every licensing board on their webpage of social work regulatory boards.

 Social Work licensure in MN is regulated by the Minnesota Board of Social Work.